 Another sign of addiction that may indicate they need an intervention is a change in emotional state.
 She may become very depressed or severely anxious.
 She may have angry outbursts or periods of irritability.
 Some individuals may display emotional numbness or lack of any facial expression.
 In general, individuals who are addicted fail to relate to others around them in a normal way.
-They may seem completely inwardly focused and uninterested in other people as they normally would be.
+They may seem inwardly focused and uninterested in other people as they would otherwise be.

 Behavioral Signs of Addiction

-If you have a daughter or other loved one who is struggling with addiction, contact a professional treatment center that can provide information on interventions that can begin the process of leading them back to a healthy life.
+If you have a daughter or other loved one struggling with addiction, contact a professional treatment center that can provide information on interventions that can begin the process of leading them back to a healthy life.